 Hand-Turned Screwdriver Versus Electric or Cordless Screwdriver

 Turning a screw might not seem like a hard task to think of at first but when you end up turning several screws it becomes more arduous and likely to make us sweat.
-The solution, however, is to invest in an electronic screwdriver that will take all the hard work out of screwing or reverse screwing if removing a screw.
+The solution, however, is to invest in an electronic screwdriver (from Consumer Electrical or similar companies), which will take all the hard work out of screwing or reverse screwing if removing a screw.
+Apparently, electric-backed machines are way more powerful and time-saving than manual ones, hence it tends to become a popular choice among people (who use them for household purposes) and handymen alike.
+However, if you do not have the budget to invest in an electric screwdriver right one, you could opt for a pair of cut resistant gloves that would protect your hands from any cuts or sores that may result due to turning multiple screws.

 We have Black & Decker to thank for the electronic screwdriver.
 It was invented by them in 1923, and attached to a power lead in those days.
 It, of course, has connections to the electric drill.
 Its turning motion, assisted by electricity, is, after all, the same.
 The first electric drill machine is credited to Arthur James Arnot and William Blanch Brain, who invented it in 1889 in Melbourne, Australis.
 It was, however, not the portable machine that makes today’s power tools so practical and useful for the home user.